presidential-innovation-fellows/mygov/_posts/2012-10-15-my-gov-experience-ux-persona.md

 Said this way, the onus is on us, the creators, and doesn't make the person using our stuff feel bad, or stupid.

 One way to address this issue before someone even sees this error is to have an experience persona document in place.
 An experience persona informs what the UX looks, feels, and sounds like - and ensures that everyone, from engineers to editors, designers to developers, has a central place, a roadmap of sorts, to create a well-crafted interaction.
+It empowers everyone on the team to delight users of your product, service, or website.

 Each of these things is an experience, an opportunity to delight people.